Bachelor Games

-Bachelor Games (originally titled 'Rules of the Game') is an English-language horror comedy film directed by British director Edward McGown and produced by Strike Films' Georgina Edwards.
-The film was shot on location in foothills of the Andes in Cafayate in north west Argentina.
+Bachelor Games (originally titled Rules of the Game) is a 2016 English-language horror comedy film directed by British director Edward McGown and produced by Strike Films' Georgina Edwards.
+The film was shot on location in the foothills of the Andes in Cafayate in north west Argentina.
 It stars Charlie Bewley, Jack Gordon, Jack Doolan, Mike Noble and Obi Abili.
-Won Best Feature at Halloweenapalooza 2016.
+The film won Best Feature at Halloweenapalooza 2016.

 Plot

 Henry (Gordon) is getting married and heads to Argentina with his best mates for an epic bachelor party trip.
-Henry and his best man, Leon (Bewley), and close friends Roy (Noble) and Terence (Doolan) arrive at a remote village in the foothills of the Andes and are surprised to find Henry's buddy Max (Abili) is already there.
-Amongst the drunken antics of the five boys something is wrong - Max seems unhinged and there warnings from the locals about a mysterious figure known as 'The Hunter'.
+Henry and his best man, Leon (Bewley), and close friends Roy (Noble) and Terence (Doolan) arrive at a remote village in the foothills of the Andes and are surprised to find Henry's friend Max (Abili) is already there.
+Amongst the drunken antics of the five boys something is wrong - Max seems unhinged and there are warnings from the locals about a mysterious figure known as 'The Hunter'.
 The next morning they head out on a trek into the mountains that nobody really wants to go on.
 Tempers fray, old arguments reemerge and soon Terence storms off.
 The group soon find a bloody shirt but it is unclear what has happened.
 But not everything is as it seems and soon an elaborate scheme for revenge goes horribly awry.